Gluten-Free Emergency Food: Gluten-Free Meals

 This gluten-free emergency food kit provides 120 servings of food sources for 25 years.

-Plan for an emergency knowing the food sources you have away are without gluten.
-This hand-picked GF unit is stuffed in a water-safe can (8 x 9 x 13.5 inches) for simple, long-haul stockpiling.
+Plan for an emergency, knowing the food sources you have on hand are gluten-free.
+This hand-picked GF unit is packed in a water-safe can (8 x 9 x 13.5 inches) for easy, long-term storage.

 This non-gluten food unit incorporates 11 food and drink assortments totaling 21,600 calories.
 That covers ten days, averaging over 2,000 calories per day.